 I sometimes later turned to an online only shop called Home24 which has also a broad selection of everything if you like to stand out of the crowd a little bit.
 The service & quality are strong points with them.
 Customer service is really nice & if you are not happy with your purchase, it’s free to send it back !

-What about where to buy your mattress in Berlin
+What about buying a mattress in Berlin

 You have often all that the furniture you need and just want to change that old mattress of yours.
 Maybe it was in your room before you even’t got it!